Can one restaurant really make a difference?

 Keep up with the Little One on Instagram.

 On a busy stretch of Campbell Avenue, Blue Willow is a sustainable oasis with its lush patio humming with birds and fountains, a quirky gift shop, and a full menu.
-This year marks Blue Willow’s 40th anniversary, for which they are celebrating their long-lasting commitment to the Tucson community.
+Blue Willow opened in 1978 and with over 40 years serving the community, they continue to provide house-made food “with the emphasis of fresh ingredients and home cooking.”

 “It’s part of being wholesome and caring about what we put into the Earth and our bodies,” said Rebecca Ramey, co-owner at Blue Willow.